 - Seek answers to questions through collecting, analysing and presenting data

-- Draw conclusions based on their data and observations, use evidence to justify their ideas
+- Draw conclusions based on their data and observations, using evidence to justify their ideas

 - Use their scientific knowledge and understanding to explain their findings